Affiliate links on Android Authority may earn us a commission. Learn more.

 Whether it’s a sales presentation, a professor giving a lecture, or a press conference, recording a speaker is easy.
 Normally, you would use the built-in recorder that came with your phone.
 But what if someone needs a written transcript?
 Transcribing a speaker’s words can be a time-consuming process.
-That’s why for this recording application we suggest Otter.
+That’s why for this recording application, we suggest Otter.
 Otter records your speaker, transcribes to text, and lets you share with others directly from the app.
 Export is to the cloud, and Otter does depend on web access to transcribe.

 For recording evidence

-This is another application where your built-in voice recorder would do except for one missing feature.
+This is another application that your built-in voice recorder would do except for one missing feature.
 In this case, the feature is widget support.
 If you are going to use an app to record voice reminders all day, you don’t want to have to open the app each time.
 The widget support in the Easy Recorder app lets you hit a single button from your home screen and begin recording.
-This gives you more time to tend to what you were reminding yourself of, and not the reminder itself.
+This gives you more time to tend to what you were reminding yourself of and not the reminder itself.

-That depends greatly on whether you are in a public place, and on what state you are in.
+That depends greatly on whether you are in a public place and on what state you are in.
 Recording in a public place is legal as long as you are not breaking any other law to get the recording (trespassing, harassment, etc.) and you do not try to publish the recording.
 Many states are one-party states, where anyone who is a party to a conversation can record it without the other person’s knowledge or consent.
 There are twelve states where a conversation cannot legally be recorded without the consent of everyone who is taking part in it.
 Those twelve states are California, Connecticut, Florida, Illinois, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, Pennsylvania, and Washington.

-This would normally be OK, because they are in public.
+This would normally be OK because they are in public.
 However, if the band is playing an original song to which they have the copyright, it becomes a very murky area of the law.
 In reality, most bands who are playing on the street would see being recorded as free publicity.
 But the copyright concerns remain, so don’t try to post it on a website or social media account you make money from without the band’s permission.